gto76/python-cheatsheet/README.md

 * **Without it `'add.__name__'` would return `'out'`.**

 ### LRU Cache
 **Decorator that caches function's return values.
-All arguments must be hashable.**
+All function's arguments must be hashable.**

 ```python
 from functools import lru_cache